 In 2011 I was detached from the Royal Air Force to serve in a Royal Artillery unit at Joint Operating Base BASTION in Helmand Province, Afghanistan.
 The role of the unit was to protect BASTION against attacks from the Taliban, mainly using the professional insurgent’s weapon of choice, the 107mm rocket.

 The 107 is a true weapon of terror.
-It is unguided, generally remotely operated system and has a range of somewhere up to 10km.
+It is an unguided, generally remotely operated system and has a range of somewhere up to 10km.
 This means the insurgent can site it, set a timer and be far away well before the appointed launch time.

 Most of our equipment was automated; the command system took data from a range of sensors and decided whether anything it had detected fitted the ballistic profile of a known rocket type.
 However, the system had issues, mainly due to the topography of the basin BASTION was built in and the ever-increasing size of the base – this meant there were areas that we not as well covered by surveillance systems and the command system could not automatically set off the rocket alarm.
-When this happened, we had a steely-eyed Royal Artillery operator in the “hot seat”, ready to manually initiate the alarm system at a second’s notice (the flight time of the 107 rocket at maximum range is around 19 seconds – this factor is very important.)
+When this happened, we had a steely-eyed Royal Artillery operator in the “hot seat”, ready to manually initiate the alarm system at a second’s notice (the flight time of the 107 rocket at the maximum range is around 19 seconds – this factor is very important.)

 We had just had an exchange of personnel from the UK, and the young gunner on shift that morning was on his first shift on his own.
 He saw something on his screen that he wasn’t happy about and made a split-second decision to manually initiate the alarm system.
 For those who haven’t had the privilege, the first part of this YouTube video (uked.chat/raidsiren) contains the rocket alarm.
 It is a chilling noise, designed to grab your attention before you grab your body armour and helmet and hide under something solid.

 This particular morning I was eating my breakfast as the rocket alarm sounded.
-Unlike most others in the dining hall my job wasn’t to sit under a table, but to get to the Operations Room and assist in confirming whether the attack was real, locate the source of the launch and aid in the evidence gathering process.
+Unlike most others in the dining hall my job wasn’t to sit under a table but to get to the Operations Room and assist in confirming whether the attack was real, locate the source of the launch and aid in the evidence-gathering process.

-What I arrived to was a Culture of Fear.
+What I arrived at was a Culture of Fear.
 The young soldier, through inexperience, had misinterpreted what he had seen on the screen.
-In momentary panic he had sounded the alarm, as his training dictated.
+In a momentary panic, he had sounded the alarm, as his training dictated.
 What I saw was a young lad being torn a strip by someone not much older or more experienced for making a mistake.
 For him the fear was real – he was being threatened with being returned immediately to the UK, in disgrace.
 His “mistake” had cost important people time out of their busy schedules to hide under their desks.
 Important people had their morning ablutions interrupted whilst they took cover.
 This young man was touted as a disgrace to the Artillery, the British Army, the Country and his own mother.
 I had to step in.

 What he had done was make a judgement call based on the evidence he had to hand at the time.
 He had less than 20 seconds to see something, process the information and make a decision.
 He did it in 3 seconds.
 Think of that for a moment in terms of your classroom.
 You have a situation that is going to take 20 seconds to brew, but you can make a quick decision and deal with the consequences later.